saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 ### **Parameters (IN)**

 - **`orderId`**
-  The unique identifier of the order containing the item to be rejected.

 - **`orderItemSeqId`**
-  The sequence ID identifying the specific order item within the order.

 - **`shipmentId` (optional)**
   The ID of the shipment containing the item to be rejected.
-  - Required only if the `OrderItem` is already linked to a specific shipment.

 - **`shipmentItemSeqId` (optional)**
   The sequence ID of the specific item within the shipment.
-  - Required only if the `OrderItem` is already linked to a specific `ShipmentItem`.

 - **`rejectToFacilityId`**
   The facility where the rejected item will be redirected or recorded (e.g., a designated “Not Available” or “Brokering” facility).